la2050/archive/_projects/2018/safe-place-for-youth-by-podshare.md

   donated each month during the first year, and a 25% increase in political support for homeless youth over year one, measured through community feedback surveys and questionnaire.
-Where do you hope this activation or your organization will be in five years?: >- After the successful opening of this first “SPY by PodShare” location, we hope to garner support to continue our shared mission of moving homeless youth off the streets.
-Our goal in the next 5 years would be to open 4 more locations, each with 20-40 pods, expanding our impact from 50-250 individuals to providing temporary housing to 200- 2,000 individuals each year.
-In doing so, we will enhance the lives of each guest, intervening in their lives at a critical time and improving their long-term mental health, employment, and housing stability prospects.
-Additionally, we will engage housed Angelenos in the process, creating a deeper sense of community ownership and connectedness to their city and unhoused neighbors.
-These dual processes will enhance individual and community well being, and move us towards the LA we all want to achieve.
-We must act fast if we are going to outpace the rise in the homeless population each year.
-The LA2050’s goal of having fewer than 1,000 homeless people on the streets by the year 2050 is achievable.
-PodShare and SPY are here to help get it done.
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2018/safe-place-for-youth-by-podshare/activation.la2050.org/assets/images/live/2048-wide/podshare.jpg
 organization_name: Podshare